Active First Date Ideas for Teens

-- It may seem an unexpected first date idea for teens, but if you both play a sport like tennis or racquetball or basketball, why not try playing together?
+It may seem an unexpected first date idea for teens, but if you both play a sport like tennis, racquetball or basketball, why not try playing together?
 Sometimes, a shared activity can be a way to learn more about someone from the get-go than a conversation where you're both trying to be at your best and most diplomatic.
 If someone is a poor sport when playing games, it's likely that same bad attitude will show up in other areas of life.
 This is a good thing to know early on about a person.
-If his/her attitude turns you off-- at least you've gotten a workout in the process.
+If his/her attitude turns you off - at least you've gotten a workout in the process.

 Retro First Dates

 Explore fun activities from decades past to give you both a unique bonding experience.
 You'll be learning something new together which can help give you things to talk about.
 Teens of all ages can participate in these wholesome activities.

 A staple of first date ideas for teens in the 1950s, bowling is still incredibly goofy fun.
 It's one of the few activities where the worse you are at it, the more fun it can be.
 This is also an excellent outing to bring another couple, or a few friends.
 Dating in pairs, especially in the teen years, really takes the pressure off.
 Parents like it too.
 The better bowling alleys will have video games and hot snacks, so it's a complete evening out with not a lot of money spent, but plenty of fun had.
 Plus, you all get to laugh at yourselves in the silly shoes.